abesford/seizzmic-site-0c00b/src/pages/index.md

     title: ''
     subtitle: ''
     features:
-      - title: Make digital change happen
+      - title: Make digital change happen.
         image_alt: App preview on a phone and tablet
         content: >
           Covid-19 accelerated trends that had been emerging for many years.
 The